goupadhy/UK-Digital-AppInnovation-NewsLetter/README.md

 Covering everything from Cloud Native Apps, Power Platform, Github and App Modernization Journey

-👋 Hi everyone – welcome to the our Monthly newsletter Developer Resources repository.
+👋 Hi everyone – Welcome to the our Monthly newsletter Developer Resources repository.
 Every month we’re featuring exciting stuff around Application Innovation and what’s next new in Azure that we are Innovating for tomorrow, today.
 See how Azure enables your organization to invent with purpose through our ongoing technology investments..

 We hope that these resources will help you innovate and address the real-world needs of your organizations.
 Watch us and star us for our latest repository versions.